-Generation Z sparking the ‘Great Resignation’ as employers realize shortages | Atlanta Daily World
+Generation Z Sparking the ‘Great Resignation’ as Employers Realize Shortages | Atlanta Daily World

-The pandemic has spurred the Great Resignation phenomenon, and it is still on.
+Armed with a new sense of values and the realization that they do not have to actually go into an office environment to perform assigned tasks, American workers have continued switch jobs — or leave the traditional workforce entirely.

-Many workers have continued to resign and switch jobs, and the pandemic reportedly has changed what matters to employees and what they want from their jobs – leading to a disconnect between leaders and workers.
+According to some reports, the pandemic experience has contributed to changing perceptions about what matters to employees — including what they want from their jobs – leading to a disconnect between upper management and front-line workers.

-GenZ and younger Millennials are speaking up about what they want their workplace to look like – and feel like – something that no other generation has done.
+Unlike many older professionals, that may simply complain to co-workers, look for a new job and then submit their letter of resignation, GenZ and younger Millennials are speaking up about what they want their workplace to look like — and feel like.
+Something that no prior generations have done as directly.

 “Many GenZ workers got their first job during the pandemic, so they expect flexibility and remote work as the standard option.
 In addition, they view jobs as ‘experiences’ that they can end if they no longer need or feel connected to them,” said Dr. Ximena Hartsock, founder of BuildWithin.